rebazp/P5CherryLeaves/README.md

 * The goal is to create a ML model that can predict if a cherry leaf is infected with powdery mildew or uninfected.
 The model need to have a accuracy rate of minimum 97% and my model reached 100% accuracy.

 ## Dataset Content
-* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+* The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+I created a user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+* The dataset contains over four thousand images taken from the client's cherry plantation.
+The images show healthy cherry leaves and leaves that have been infected with powdery mildew.
+Since the cherry plantation crop is one of the finest products in the client's portfolio, the quality of the product is of high concern for the company.

 ## Business Requirements
-The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-If there is powdery mildew, the employee applies a specific compound to kill the fungus.
-The time spent applying this compound is 1 minute.
-The company has thousands of cherry trees, located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
-The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.
+Farmy & Foods is grappling with powdery mildew affecting their cherry plantation crop, leading to inefficient manual inspection processes.
+Employees spend 30 minutes per tree visually identifying and treating infected trees with a specific compound.
+With thousands of cherry trees spread across multiple farms, scalability becomes a significant issue.
+To address this, the IT team proposes implementing a machine learning (ML) system to instantly detect powdery mildew in cherry trees using leaf images.
+Success in this endeavor could pave the way for similar initiatives in detecting pests in other crops, utilizing datasets comprising cherry leaf images provided by Farmy & Foods.

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 * 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).
+### Hypothesis
+* Cherry tree foliage afflicted by powdery mildew displays unique visual characteristics when contrasted with the appearance of healthy cherry leaves.

+### Validation
+* Dataset Examination: Confirm the hypothesis through exploratory data analysis (EDA) of the dataset, employing techniques like visualizing samples of both healthy and powdery mildew-affected cherry leaves to detect any discernible patterns or distinctions.

+* Model Creation: Develop a machine learning (ML) model utilizing Convolutional Neural Networks (CNNs) to discern between healthy and powdery mildew-infected cherry leaves.
+Validate the model's efficacy and performance using suitable validation methods.

+* Assessment: Assess the model's effectiveness on an independent test set to verify its capacity to generalize.
+Utilize metrics like accuracy to gauge its proficiency in identifying powdery mildew.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+#### Business requirements
+* Visual Discrimination: Utilize visual representations of cherry leaf images to distinguish between healthy leaves and those afflicted by powdery mildew.
+This facilitates the identification of any unique features present in affected leaves.

+* Prediction: Construct a machine learning (ML) model capable of predicting whether a cherry leaf is healthy or infected with powdery mildew, based on visual cues extracted from the images.

+#### Rationale
+* Data Visualization: Employing visual analysis of the dataset aids in comprehending the characteristics and disparities within healthy and afflicted cherry leaves, facilitating the selection and extraction of relevant features for model development.

+* ML Tasks: Implementing Convolutional Neural Networks (CNNs) harnesses the power of deep learning to automatically discern and recognize intricate patterns within images, thereby enabling precise classification between healthy and affected leaves.

 ## ML Business Case
-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+* Enhanced Efficiency: The adoption of a machine learning (ML) system for immediate identification of powdery mildew on cherry leaves leads to a substantial reduction in manual inspection time, thereby enhancing the overall efficiency of the process.

+* Scalability and Reproducibility: Achieving success in this initiative has the potential to facilitate the deployment of comparable ML-driven detection systems for various other crops.
+This would bolster scalability and reproducibility across diverse agricultural contexts.

 ## Dashboard Design